elys-network/trade-shield-contract/README.md

 ## Features

 - **Stop Loss Functionality**: Enable users to set automated orders that trigger when the asset's price reaches a specified lower limit, minimizing potential losses.
-- **Take Profit Functionality**: Allow users to set automated orders that execute when the asset's price reaches a specified upper limit, securing profits.
+- **Limit Sell Functionality**: Allow users to set automated orders that execute when the asset's price reaches a specified upper limit, securing profits.

 ## Getting Started

 To start using TradeShield, follow these steps:

 1. Clone this repository to your local development environment.
-2. Navigate to the `docs` folder to access the detailed specifications and guidelines for implementing stop loss and take profit functionalities.
+2. Navigate to the `docs` folder to access the detailed specifications and guidelines for implementing stop loss and limit sell functionalities.
 3. Ensure you have the required dependencies, including the CosmWasm framework, Cosmos SDK 0.47, and the Elys Cosmos Modules.
 4. Review the example implementations provided in the repository to understand the integration process.
 5. Customize and deploy the TradeShield smart contracts according to your specific project requirements.